-Odour, fumes and dust
+Odour, fumes, and dust and ventilation

-- 9.18.9 Odours, fumes and dust can be generated from commercial cooking, industrial processes, construction or demolition. - 9.18.10 We will require all development likely to generate odour, fumes or dust to install appropriate extraction equipment and other mitigation measures.
+- 9.18.9 There are a number of factors which contribute to the quality of new development including ventilation.
+New buildings should have good ventilation and extraction systems to help expel pollutants, bacteria and moisture. - 9.18.9.18.10 Odours, fumes and dust can be generated from commercial cooking, industrial processes, construction or demolition. - 9.18.10 We will require all development likely to generate odour, fumes or dust to install appropriate extraction equipment and other mitigation measures.